Polynomial integrable systems from cluster structures: Introduction and main results

 The theory of cluster algebras \cite{FZ:I, FZ:II, BFZ:III, FZ:IV} is now ubiquitous in mathematics.
 In this paper, we explore a connection between cluster structures and integrable systems on vector spaces with linear Poisson structures.

-Recall that a linear Poisson structure on a finite dimensional (real or complex) vector space $V$ is, by definition, a Poisson structure $\pi_0$ on $V$ such that the linear functions on $V$ are closed under the Poisson bracket defined by $\pi_0$ on the algebra of smooth functions on $V$.
+Recall that a linear Poisson structure on a finite dimensional complex\footnote{In this paper we only consider complex Poisson manifolds.} vector space $V$ is, by definition, a Poisson structure $\pi_0$ on $V$ such that the linear functions on $V$ are closed under the Poisson bracket $\{\,, \, \}_{\pi_0}$ on the algebra of algebraic functions on $V$.
 Linear Poisson structures on $V$, also referred to as {\it Kirillov-Kostant-Souriau Poisson structures}, are thus in bijection with Lie algebra structures on the dual vector space $V^*$ of $V$.

-The Mishchenko-Fomenko conjecture \cite{M-F:Poi}, proved by S. T. Sadetov in \cite{Sadetov}, says that every $n$ dimensional vector space $V$ with a linear Poisson structure $\pi_0$ admits a polynomial integrable system, i.e., a set of cardinality $n - \frac{1}{2}{\rm rk} (\pi_0)$ consisting of algebraically independent polynomial functions on $V$ which are pairwise Poisson commutative with respect to $\pi_0$, where ${\rm rk}(\pi_0)$ is the rank of $\pi_0$ (see Definition \ref{defn:int}).
+Let $\l$ be an $n$-dimensional complex Lie algebra, and denote by $\pi_{0, \l}$ the linear Kirillov-Kostant-Souriau Poisson structure on $\l^*$.
+It is well-known (see $\S$\ref{ss:int-sys}) that a set of algebraically independent polynomial functions on $\l^*$ with pairwise zero Poisson brackets with respect to $\pi_{0, \l}$ has cardinality at most $n - \frac{1}{2}{\rm rk} (\pi_{0, \l})$, where ${\rm rk}(\pi_{0, \l})$ is the rank of $\pi_{0, \l}$ (see Definition \ref{defn:int}), and such a set is called a {\it polynomial integrable system} on $(\l^*, \pi_{0, \l})$ if its cardinality is equal to $n - \frac{1}{2}{\rm rk} (\pi_{0, \l})$.
+The Mishchenko-Fomenko conjecture \cite{M-F:Poi}, proved by S. T. Sadetov in \cite{Sadetov}, says that $(\l^*, \pi_{0, \l})$ admits a polynomial integrable system for every finite dimensional complex\footnote{The Mishchenko-Fomenko conjecture, as proved in \cite{Sadetov}, holds for finite dimensional Lie algebras over any field of characteristic $0$.} Lie algebra $\l$.
+For a given Lie algebra $\l$, it has long been an interesting problem to concretely construct polynomial integrable systems on $(\l^*, \pi_{0, \l})$ (see, for example, \cite{Vergne:CRAS,Vergne:nilpotent, Trofimov,Thimm, Bolsinov}).

-Assume that $(P, \pi)$ is an $n$ dimensional complex Poisson manifold, and let $p_0 \in P$ be such that $\pi(p_0) = 0$.
-The {\it linearization} of $\pi$ at $p_0$ is then a linear Poisson structure $\pi_0$ on the tangent space $T_{p_0}P$ of $P$ at $p_0$ (see $\S$\ref{ss:linPoi}).
+Assume that $(P, \pi)$ is an $n$-dimensional complex Poisson manifold, and let $p_0 \in P$ be such that $\pi(p_0) = 0$.
+The {\it linearization} of $\pi$ at $p_0$ is then a linear Poisson structure $\pi_0$ on the tangent space $T_{p_0}P$ of $P$ at $p_0$ (see $\S$\ref{ss:linPoi}), and we refer to $(T_{p_0}P, \pi_0)$ as the {\it linearization\footnote{In general $(P, \pi)$ is not necessarily {\it linearizable at $p_0$}, i.e., $(P, \pi)$ may not be locally isomorphic to $(T_{p_0}P, \pi_0)$.} of $(P, \pi)$ at $p_0$}.
 Our paper starts with the observation (Lemma \ref{Lem:mainlem}) that if two local holomorphic functions $\vphi$ and $\psi$ on $P$ defined near $p_0$ have log-canonical Poisson bracket with respect to $\pi$, i.e., if

 then their {\it lowest degree terms} $\vphi^\low$ and $\psi^\low$ at $p_0$ (see Definition \ref{defn:phi-low}), which are homogeneous polynomial functions on $T_{p_0}P$, satisfy\footnote{See Remark \ref{rem:higher} for a condition that is weaker than \eqref{eq:log-can} but still implies \eqref{eq:low-0}.}